ichswarox/NotionNext/docusaurus/Resources/docs/3dapp/katana-8.md

 ---
 title: "The Foundry Katana 8.0v4 - Professional Lighting and Look Development Software"
 description: "The Foundry Katana 8.0v4 is a professional lighting and look development software for visual effects and animation.
-This破解版 (cracked version) includes full functionality for Windows."
+This cracked version includes full functionality for Windows."
 tags: ["Katana", "The Foundry", "lighting software", "look development", "VFX", "3D rendering", "visual effects", "animation software"]
 slug: /katana-8
 ---